 Secondly, feedback should be timely.
 To be effective, feedback should be given as close to the learning as possible.
 This allows students to make immediate connections between their performance and the feedback given, helping them to better understand and apply the suggestions.

-Lastly, feedback should be actionable.
-It should provide students with clear steps or strategies to take in order to improve.
-Giving specific examples and providing guidance on how to implement changes can empower students to actively engage in their learning and take ownership of their progress.
+Lastly, feedback should be practical.
+It should provide students with clear steps or strategies to take to improve.
+Giving specific examples and providing guidance on how to implement changes can enable students to actively engage in their learning and take ownership of their progress.

 1. Whole-Class Feedback